pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20160513-OnlineAppOnly-635986950678184544.md

-# PnP Unit Test report for OnlineAppOnly on Sunday, April 17, 2016 #
+# PnP Unit Test report for OnlineAppOnly on Friday, May 13, 2016 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##